 Just because your name works well in your native country, doesn’t mean it will work well when you expand internationally.
-Check out this good, bad example!
+When a startup entrepreneur is expanding a business name internationally there are some things to watch out for.

 Recently we wrote a blog about a bad name choice for a business, the Peoples United Bank.
 To us it sounded like a communist farming community, well, we have a new winner or loser as it may be.